caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The member access and indexer access operators (`obj.Member` and `obj[i]`) have already been seen above.
 The variants `obj?.Member` (occasionally called the "Elvis operator" due to its appearance) and `obj?[i]`, introduced in C# 6, are the null-conditional access operators.
 If the left-hand operand is not null, they behave identically to the normal member access and indexer access operator.
 If the left-hand operand does evaluate to null, the right-hand side of the operation is not evaluated and the value of the expression is null.
 This enables you to write chains such as `a?.B?.C?.D` which will successfully return null if any of `a`, `a.B`, `a.B.C` or `a.B.C.D` are null.
 With the normal member access operator, only the last of these situations would successfully return null; the others would throw a `System.NullReferenceException`.
 The null-conditional operators were introduced in C# 6, and ever since have prompted much debate as to whether they are a convenient addition to the language, or promote lazy coding.

 The `nameof()` operator was briefly discussed above.
 Its value is computed at compile-time: it is a string constant which is the name of the symbol passed to it.
 The `typeof()` operator, although named similarly, is computed at runtime.
-Its operand is a type name, and it returns a `System.Type` instance containing that type's metadata.
+Its operand is a type name identifier, and it returns a `System.Type` instance containing that type's metadata.
 For example: `Type stringType = typeof(string);`.

 The operators `x++` and `x--` are the post-increment and post-decrement operators.
 As in other languages, their value is the value of `x`, but they have the side-effect of increasing or decreasing `x`'s value by one.
+By contrast the operators `++x` and `--x` are the pre-increment and pre-decrement operators.
+They increase or decrease the value of `x` by one, and the value of the expression is the value of `x` after the increment or decrement.

 The `default` operator gives the default value of a type.
 Historically it had to be used in the same way as `typeof()`, with the type name in parentheses such as `default(string)`, but since C# 7.1 it can be used on its own in contexts where the compiler can infer the type required.

 The unary `+x` operator essentially has no effect, as its value is the value of its operand.  `!x` is the logical NOT operator and `~x` is the bitwise NOT operator.

-The operators `++x` and `--x` are the pre-increment and pre-decrement operators.
-They increase or decrease the value of `x` by one, and the value of the expression is the value of `x` after the increment or decrement.

 The operator `(T)x` is the casting operator, used to forcibly convert one type to another.
+If this is not possible, it will throw an exception at runtime.

 The `true` and `false` operators are rarely used, but can be implemented by a type to specify a conversion operation, to indicate that the operand is either definitely true or definitely false.
 Note that they are not required to be defined as complements.

 The `>>` right-shift operator's behaviour is type-dependent.
 On signed types, it performs an arithmetic shift and populates the high-order bit(s) with the value of the most significant bit.
 On unsigned types, it populates the high-order bit(s) with zero.

 The `is` operator was originally intended for type-testing.
 With expressions of the form `expr is type`, where `expr` is an expression and `type` is a type name, the operator's value is true if the expression's type is `type` or is derived from `type`&mdash; in other words, if the operand could be assigned to a variable of type `type` without error.
 If not, its value is false.
 Since C# 7 the `is` operator has slightly extended syntax, the most useful variant of which is a format that, if the operator is true, assigns the expression to a newly-declared variable of the type.
 This syntax reads, for example, `expr is int x`: if `expr` can be assigned to the `int` type, it will be assigned to a newly-declared `int` variable `x`.
-The C# and later version of `is` also allows you to use a constant as the right-hand operand; this is exactly equivalent to using the `Equals()` method, but allows you to write `expr is null` if you want to write that.
+The C# and later version of `is` also allows you to use a constant as the right-hand operand; this is exactly equivalent to using the `Equals()` method, but allows you to write `expr is null` if you want to write that&mdash;it is a useful way of avoiding infinite loops when defining overrides of the `==` operator.
 It also introduces the syntax `expr is var x`, which is almost equivalent to writing `var x = expr` but is an expression, rather than a declaration statement.

 The `as` operator allows you to do safe type-casting.
 If it is possible to convert an expression `expr` to type `T` then the expression `expr as T` is effectively the same as `(T)expr`.
 However, if it is *not* possible, the former will be `null` without error whereas the latter will throw a `System.InvalidCastException`.
 The `as` operator gets less use in new code due to the C# 7 extensions to the `is` operator; code that would have formerly been written: